seanslma/maki/Python/IO/AzureBlob.md

 ### `fs.glob` vs `fs.ls`
 - `fs.glob('container-name/xyz-*.parquet')` is supper slow - will scan all files in this container
 - `fs.ls(path='container-name', prefix='xyz-')` is much faster - will only list folders (not subfolders) and files in the path
+- but `fs.ls` will crash if the folder not exist

 ### adlfs parallel performance
 `pd.read_parquet` is 2-3x faster than `dd.read_parquet`.
 Do not create the file system for each parallel call - can be slow.